CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## Terraform GitHub Actions

-The Pipeline we are Proposing here is using Terraform to create the Resources on Azure.
+The pipeline we are proposing here is using terraform to create the resources on Azure.

 Github Terraform Doc:
 <br> https://github.com/hashicorp/setup-terraform

 ## Pipeline Name

-Next we Specify the Name of our GitHub Action in our Example "`name: Stage 1 AKS Cluster`".
+Next we specify the name of our GitHub action in our example "`name: Stage 1 AKS Cluster`".

 ## Triggers

-The Code Starts by using "`on: workflow_dispatch`" which means one of the Triggers to Start this Pipeline is to do it Manually.
+The code starts by using "`on: workflow_dispatch`" which means: The Pipeline has to be started Manually.

-There are many Automatic triggers you can use, to learn more about Triggers check this: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch
+There are many automatic triggers you can use.
+To learn more about triggers check this: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch

 ## Environment Variables:

-The Environment Variables are set in the Code Runners the Pipeline uses.
-In our Example these are known Variables by Terraform which it uses to Authenticate against Azure.
+The environment variables are set in the code runners the pipeline uses.
+In our example these are known variables by Terraform which it uses to authenticate against Azure.

-Also we specified a Variable that the Terraform Code will use internally which is the previous created Variable UNIQUE_NAME.
+Also we specified a variable that the Terraform code will use internally which is the previous created variable UNIQUE_NAME.

 ```
     env: